nnobile/nnobile.github.io/_posts/2021-05-21-execution_context_this_arrow_vs_regular_functions.markdown

 ```

 It's important to understand how arrow functions (=>) work, along with when to use them and when not to use them.

-In this instance, we will ***not*** want to use an arrow function because arrow functions always bind to the global object.

 This time, in our first console log, we get the window object.
 In our second console log we get `undefined`.